map from Google Maps

 to be a wide bicycling path marked in yellow with road humps across the

-south side of the bridge.
+south side of the bridge that still takes Mockingbird Lane across the north end of White Rock Lake.
 I suspect there were many accidents.
 Bicyclers

 are not known for following rules, stopping at stop signs

-or lights, going the right way on a one-way street, yielding or those
+or lights, going the right way on one-way streets, yielding or those

 other traffic niceties.
 Now walkers and some bikers take the Singing Bridge.